fusiongyro/lbac/tutor7.md

        until Token = '.';
     end.
     {--------------------------------------------------------------}

-Note the "guard"  test  preceding  the  call to Fin.
+Note the "guard"  test  preceding  the  call to `Fin`.
 That's what makes the whole thing work, and ensures that we don't try to read a line ahead.

 Try the code now.
 I think you'll like it better.

-If you refer to the code  we  did in the last installment, you'll find that I quietly sprinkled calls to Fin  throughout  the code, wherever  a line break was appropriate.
+If you refer to the code  we  did in the last installment, you'll find that I quietly sprinkled calls to `Fin` throughout  the code, wherever  a line break was appropriate.
 This  is  one  of  those areas that really affects the look  &  feel that I mentioned.
 At this  point  I  would  urge  you  to  experiment  with  different arrangements  and  see  how  you  like  them.
 If you want your language  to  be  truly  free-field,  then  newlines   should  be transparent.
-In  this  case,  the  best  approach is to put the following lines at the BEGINNING of Scan:
+In  this  case,  the  best  approach is to put the following lines at the _beginning_ of `Scan`:

           while Look = CR do
              Fin;

-If, on the other  hand,  you  want  a line-oriented language like Assembler, BASIC, or FORTRAN  (or  even  Ada...  note that it has comments terminated by newlines),  then  you'll  need for Scan to return CR's as tokens.
+If, on the other  hand,  you  want  a line-oriented language like Assembler, BASIC, or FORTRAN  (or  even  Ada...  note that it has comments terminated by newlines),  then  you'll  need for `Scan` to return CR's as tokens.
 It  must  also  eat the trailing LF.
-The best way to do that is to use this line,  again  at the beginning of Scan:
+The best way to do that is to use this line,  again  at the beginning of `Scan`:

           if Look = LF then Fin;

 For other conventions, you'll  have  to  use  other arrangements.
 In my example  of  the  last  session, I allowed newlines only at